 SharePoint vs file server: The future vs the past

 The constant evolution of technology seems to be almost relentless.
-It means that technologies which were once cutting-edge get left behind fast; your aunt’s photo albums, by now, have been digitalized, and are saved in a folder on her desktop as well as on your mom’s Facebook.
+It means that technologies that were once cutting-edge get left behind fast; your aunt’s photo albums, by now, have been digitalized, and are saved in a folder on her desktop as well as on your mom’s Facebook.
 She no longer needs to manage them in the same way—she has a simple computer program for that.